David-McKenna/udpPacketManager/docs/README_CLI.md

 - N input files -> 1 output file

 #### 150: "Stokes Vector"
-- Take the input data, apply (20), and then combine the polariszation to form 4 output 32-bit floating poit Stoke s(I, Q, U, V) filterbanks for each frequency sample
+- Take the input data, apply (20), and then combine the polariszation to form 4 output 32-bit floating point Stokes (I, Q, U, V) filterbanks for each frequency sample
 - N input files -> 4 output files

+#### 160: "Useful Stokes Vector"
+- Take the input data, apply (20), and then combine the polariszation to form 4 output 32-bit floating point Stokes (I, V) filterbanks for each frequency sample
+- N input files -> 2 output files

 #### Time decimation
 We also offer up to a 16x decimation during execution (the number of time samples per packet).
 To select this, choose a Stokes parameter and add a log 2 of the factor to the mode.